-This chapter discusses the interpretation of derivatives that helps to understand the origin of formulas for estimating values for roadway elevation along the vertical curve.
+Knowing the interpretation of derivatives helps in understanding the origin of formulas for estimating values for roadway elevation along the vertical curve.
 Understanding derivatives as a rate of change can also help with traffic operations (e.g., capacity as a maximum flow point) and transportation economics (e.g., marginal costs and congestion pricing).
 Integrals are used to estimate the area under a given curve.
 This property of integrals is used in estimating earthwork volumes and quantifying aggregate delays at intersections or roadway segments with incidents.